abhi3700/evm-playground/README.md

 ---

-#### Gasless
+#### Gasless (Meta-transactions)

+We know that every (write) interaction on the Ethereum blockchain requires a small amount of ETH on the interacting address.

+This sounds really awful from a UX perspective for token holders, as users first need to acquire ETH via a centralized exchange and transfer it to the wallet address accordingly.
+But wait, isn’t it the case — very simplified — that at the most foundational blockchain level, it is simply a matter of verifying the signed payload, i.e. off-chain cryptography?

+Ah yes, that sounds right!
+So how about the wallet user simply signs the payload off-chain and someone else (e.g. an operator) broadcasts and pays for the transaction?

+There you go, we have the solution: **meta-transactions**.

+**Definition**:
+> A meta-transaction is a regular Ethereum transaction which contains another transaction, the actual transaction.
+The actual transaction is signed by a user and then sent to an operator or something similar; no gas and blockchain interaction required.
+The operator takes this signed transaction and submits it to the blockchain paying for the fees himself.
+The forwarding smart contract ensures there is a valid signature on the actual transaction and then executes it.
+[More](https://betterprogramming.pub/ethereum-erc-20-meta-transactions-4cacbb3630ee)

-Now, with EVM SC, the transactions can be gasless (meta-transactions) for users where the contract owner would pay the gas fee.
+Now, with EVM SC, the transactions can be gasless (meta-transactions) for users, where the contract owner would pay the gas fee.

 > This feature is accessed via off-chain method through cloud infrastructure setup by [Biconomy](https://www.biconomy.io/).
 So, access via setting up on their website. <br/>
 > Unlike EVM chains, this gasless feature is available on-chain with EOSIO chains where the SC developer can program so that the contract pays the gas (CPU, NET) instead of the caller (user).